wangda8791/cryptoxscanner/README.md

 ## License

-This code is licensed under GNU Affero Public License, see `LICENSE.txt` for more details.
+This code is licensed under MIT License, see `LICENSE.txt` for more details.
 However, HighCharts is also used which falls under another license.
 Please make sure you comply with their license terms before deploying this scanner yourself.